rosecorp/bank-user-crud/README.md

 User Bank Application allows performing CRUD operations on the User object.

 # Application Description
+## Todo before production relese
+1. Contract testing for API's between consumers and producers
+2. Security Token normally logic handelled in proxies
+3. Audit tables for auditing operations done by the user
+4. Masking PII data in logs
+5. Encryption for PII data in the data base
+6. NFT testing scripts like K6
+7. Horizontal scaling of the service managed by for instance Kubernetes

 ## Summary
 Application can treat data as follow
-1. As an object
+1. Filter users using criteria search
 2. Create a user
 3. Update a user
 4. Soft delete users
-5. Filtered and sorted, in Hateo format with links to other pages as well
+5. Filtered and sorted, in HATEOAS format with links to other pages as well

 ## Goals
 This application support simple API V1 for basic consumer but also has v2 API that returns data in paginated and sorted format.